moabdelmoez/aws-machine-learning-speciality/README.md

-# A Complete guide to the exam from scratch
+# A complete guide to the exam from scratch

 | Name                                        | Resource                                                                                      |
 | :------------------------------------------ | :-------------------------------------------------------------------------------------------: |